PC sales see 'longest decline' in history

 Gartner said the introduction of low-cost tablets had further hurt PC sales, especially in emerging economies.

-"In emerging markets, inexpensive tablets have become the first computing device for many people, who at best are deferring the purchase of a PC," said Mikako Kitagawa, principal analyst at Gartner, said in a statement.'Some improvement'
+"In emerging markets, inexpensive tablets have become the first computing device for many people, who at best are deferring the purchase of a PC," said Mikako Kitagawa, principal analyst at Gartner, said in a statement.

 Separate data released by research firm IDC also showed an 11.4% decline in global PC shipments during the period, from a year earlier.